void-linux/void-docs/src/installation/guides/arm-devices/index.md

-First, [download and verify](../../index.md#downloading-installation-media) a PLATFORMFS or ROOTFS tarball for your desired platform and [prepare your storage medium](#preparing-your-storage).
+First, [download and verify](../../index.md#downloading-installation-media) a PLATFORMFS or ROOTFS tarball for your desired platform and [prepare your storage medium](#custom-partition-layout).
 Then, unpack the tarball onto the file system using [tar(1)](https://man.voidlinux.org/tar.1):

 ```